Patients transferred out of DCCM are followed up by registered nurses working as part of the follow-up service.

 Patients who are discharged or transferred from the DCCM are contacted within six months.
 Nurses document if patients are contacted after six months.

 The objectives of the patient follow-up clinic are to:

-DCCM provides a nurse led Bereavement Follow-up clinic to the next-of-kin and their families/whanau of patients who have died following a critical illness in the DCCM.
+DCCM provides a nurse-led Bereavement Follow-up clinic to the next-of-kin and their families/whanau of patients who have died following a critical illness in the DCCM.

-The Bereavement Follow-up Clinic objectives are to:
+The Bereavement Follow-up Clinic's objectives are to:

-Next-of-kin are informed of the Bereavement follow-up service by a posted information sheet 7 – 14 days after the death and then contacted by telephone four to twelve weeks after the death and consent for interview is obtained.
-A structured telephone interview is undertaken on how the next-of-kin are coping, and about the experience they had during end-of-life care for their relative.
+Next-of-kin are informed of the Bereavement follow-up service by a posted information sheet 7 – 14 days after the death and then contacted by telephone four to twelve weeks after the death and consent for an interview is obtained.
+A structured telephone interview is undertaken on how the next-of-kin are coping, and about the experience, they had during end-of-life care for their relative.
 As appropriate, referrals are written, issues addressed and further family meetings arranged with intensivists when required.